-This 1:6.4 scale, 69” wingspan replica of this WWII iconic aircraft is set out on well detailed plan sheets and builds into an all wood model featuring working flaps and a retracting undercarriage.
-A laser cut wood-pack is available, which contains most of the shaped parts needed, such as fuselage formers and wing ribs, but you will need additional sheet and strip wood and ply to complete the aircraft, as well as all the hardware.
-A moulded plastic cockpit canopy and engine cowling are also available for this model, as well as an aluminium propeller spinner.
+Designed by Brian Taylor this 1:6.4 scale, 69” wingspan replica of this WWII iconic aircraft is set out on well-detailed plan sheets and builds into an all-wood model featuring working flaps and a retracting undercarriage.
+A laser-cut wood-pack is available, which contains most of the shaped parts needed, such as fuselage formers and wing ribs, but you will need the additional sheet and strip wood and ply to complete the aircraft, as well as all the hardware.
+A molded plastic cockpit canopy and engine cowling are also available for this model, as well as an aluminum propeller spinner.
 The ideal power source is either a .75 -.80 cu. in.
 4-stroke or a .60 cu. in.
-2-stroke but experienced modellers should be able to convert it to electric power (details not supplied, so please send us information if you make a successful EP version!)
+2-stroke but experienced modelers should be able to convert it to electric power (details not supplied, so please send us information if you make a successful EP version!)
 It is not suitable for beginners, either to plan building or model flying.

 - Power Source: .75 – .80 cu. in.
 4-stroke or .60 cu. in.
 2-stroke

 - Scale: 1:6.4

 Plan: MW3334 Laser Cut Wood Pack WP3334 Spinner CS3334SET Additional Wood Pack AWP3334 Cowl CF3334CL Cowl Chin CF3334AUX Canopy CA3334CY Short Kit SET3334